AndreaFalanti/popnas/README.md

 - Fix regressor features bug: dynamic reindexing was nullified by an int cast.
 - CatBoost can now be used as time regressor, instead of aMLLibrary supported regressors.
 - Add plotter module, to analyze csv data saved and automatically producing relevant plots and metrics while running the algorithm.
+  Add also the plot slideshow script to visualize all produced plots easily in aggregated views.
+- Add regressor and controller testing scripts, useful to tune their hyperparameters on data of an already completed run.
+  These scripts are useful to tune the predictors in case their results are not optimal on given dataset.
 - Migrate code to Tensorflow 2.
 - CNN training has been refactored to use Keras model.fit method, instead of using a custom tape gradient method.
   New training method supports ImageGenerators and allows using weight regularization if --wn parameter is provided.